mebusy/notes/dev_notes/AI_CS188_Hidden_Markov_Models.md

 So what are we gonna do ?

 We are going to replace the idea of a probability distribution that for each possible value of X returns your number -- was a lookup table for every state you get a numbe.
 Instead we're going to keep around a collection of hypotheses that may or may not be correct , and the hypotheses are going to embody a distribution as samples.
 So it's going to look something like this -- you got a map and instead of each 10cm² piece of that map having a tiny probability attached ot it, I'm just going to have 300 places I might be.
 Now if I look these samples I don't exactly know where I am.
 Each sample says something different but I would guess that I'm somewhere in the upper right.
 And that's the idea.

+---

+ - Filtering: approximate solution
+ - Sometimes |X| is too big to use exact inference
+    - |X| may be too big to even store B(X)
+    - E.g. X is continuous
+ - Solution: approximate inference
+    - Track samples of X, not all values
+    - Samples are called particles
+    - Time per step is linear in the number of samples
+    - But: number needed may be large
+    - In memory: list of particles, not states
+ - This is how robot localization works in practice
+ - Particle is just new name for sample